MicrosoftDocs/win32/desktop-src/Msi/font-table.md

 ---
-Description: The Font table contains the information for registering font files with the system. ms.assetid: 5ddff430-a6f8-473b-8006-ac0124469a99
+description: The Font table contains the information for registering font files with the system. ms.assetid: 5ddff430-a6f8-473b-8006-ac0124469a99
 title: Font Table
 ms.topic: article